natenho/Mockaco/README.md

 - Pure C# scripting - you don't need to learn a new specific language or API to configure your mocks
 - Fake data generation - built-in fake data generation
 - Callback support - trigger another service call when a request hits your mocked API
+- State support - stateful mock support allow a mock to be returned based on a global variable previously set by another mock
 - Portable - runs in any [.NET Core compatible environment](https://github.com/dotnet/core/blob/master/release-notes/2.2/2.2-supported-os.md)

 # Table of Contents